Skill Evolution

 | Each entry independently meaningful | Index-per-entry |

-If unsure, default to index-per-entry — bounded by construction.
+If unsure, default to index-per-entry — bounded by construction (with entries stored outside .claude/rules/).

 Pattern 1 — Rolling Logbook